-- Solve real life problems using standard distributions. - Characterize phenomena which evolve with respect to time in probabilistic manner. - Analyze the response of random inputs to linear time invariant systems.
+- solve real life problems using standard distributions. - characterize phenomena which evolve with respect to time in probabilistic manner. - analyze the response of random inputs to linear time invariant systems.

-ELECTRONIC CIRCUITS - II LTPC 3003
+ECB2211 ELECTRONIC CIRCUITS - II LTPC 3003

-- To learn about feedback amplifiers - To explain the design concepts of Oscillators, Tuned amplifiers, wave shaping circuits, multivibrators, blocking oscillators and time based generators.
+- " To study and analyze feedback amplifiers - " To understand the design concepts of Oscillators, Tuned amplifiers, wave shaping circuits, multivibrators, blocking oscillators and time based generators.